Indexing

 VM Integration

 VM integrations primarily track contract storage associated with the protocol’s behavior.
-A key limitation in Substreams is that to access a contract's full storage, you must witness its creation.
-Most integrations probably use the VM method due to its simplicity.
-So this guide focuses on VM-based integrations.
+Most integrations will likely use the VM method due to its relative simplicity, so this guide focuses on VM-based integrations.

 It's important to know that simulations run in an empty VM, which is only loaded with the indexed contracts and storage.
 If your protocol calls external contracts during any simulation (swaps, price calculations, etc.), those contracts also have to be indexed.
+There are 2 approaches that can be used to index external contracts:

 Native Integration